malathair/ssm-python/README.md

 </details>

+##### -o or --nopubkey

+Disables the use of keys for the current command and forces the use of password authentication.

+This fixes an issue that appears when logging in to certain devices where the use of password authentication is required but the underlying ssh command hangs after public keys are tried.
+This appears to stem from a compatilibity issue between newer versions of the openssh client and some ssh daemons that causes the openssh client to not fall back to password authentication after key authentication fails.

+##### -p or --port

--p or --port: This option allows you to override the default SSH port defined in the configuration file for a specific connection.
+This option allows you to override the default SSH port defined in the configuration file for a specific connection.
 This is useful for infrequent situations where the port differs from the norm.

+##### -t or --tunnel

--t or --tunnel: This option creates a SOCKS tunnel on the SSH connection which allows you to forward TCP connections & traffic to a remote network as though you were on a local machine.
+This option creates a SOCKS tunnel on the SSH connection which allows you to forward TCP connections & traffic to a remote network as though you were on a local machine.
 This is useful for accessing services (like a web UI) on a device that would not normally not be accessible.
 It can also be leveraged to run scripts on remote networks where it would normally be impossible to do so.
 Running scripts over the SOCKS tunnel requires additional tools (like proxychains or tsocks) to redirect the traffic over the SOCKS tunnel as SSM does not handle that for you.

 <details>
     <summary>Tunnel Examples</summary>